MSUSEL/msusel-snort-network-quality/README.md

   * Section 7: Configure Outputs
     * Uncomment the alert_fast line to enable the output log and specify file options.
       * ` alert_fast = {file = true} `

+ * With this comprehensive overview of Snort, we're ready to delve into the project details.

 ## Problem Statement